sp-endrit-bajo/stylabilla/CONTRIBUTING.md

 Stylabilla follows [semantic versioning](http://semver.org).
 Users should be able to update patch and minor versions without requiring any changes to their code.
 Determining what constitutes a breaking change and therefore require a major version update can be tricky in CSS.

-We want our product design to evolve for free over time which may include layout changes that are predictable and which should have low impact on apps provided they have not used fixed sizes on elements.

 The general rule is: **if it requires consumers to make changes to their code, then it's a breaking change**.

 This includes:

-- Removing or renaming existing classes.
-All our classes are public and should be considered Stylabilla's contractual "API"
+- Removing or renaming existing classes
-- Removing or renaming existing mixins, variables or anything else that would be available if Stylabilla's individual SCSS files were imported by a project
+- Removing or renaming existing mixins, variables or anything else that is able to be imported by a project
 - Modifying properties of existing classes in a way that could break standard web layouts implemented with those classes

 New CSS classes are not considered breaking changes.
 Changes to existing classes that do not impact